iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 .. note::

-    In order to avoid too much repetition,  in all of the examples which follow,  we will assume that you have created a Potentiostat device object named pstat.
+    In order to reduce repetition,  in all of the examples which follow,  we will assume that you have created a Potentiostat device object named pstat using the above command.